 Google ranking factors

 While your Google ranking depends on many things, one of the major ranking factors is backlinks.
 As it conducts the ranking, Google is focused on the quality and relevance of websites.
-In turn, relevance is determined based on the evaluation of the content popularity.
+In turn, relevance is determined based on the evaluation of content popularity.
 The more visitors you have on your site and the more people access the content through social network shares and links to third-party resources, the higher the likelihood of a positive assessment of the Google resource’s relevance, which means that you would be ranked higher.
 Google defines this as: the more good “votes” (strong backlinks) the site has, the higher its rating.
 But it can work the other way around: bad links to your site can negatively affect its rating.
 If you have links from bad sources, Google can link your site to them, classifying it as spam.
-That’s why you need to analyze links with backlink checker and get rid of unwanted ones by deleting or disavowing them.
+That’s why you need to analyze links with backlink checker tool and get rid of unwanted ones by deleting or disavowing them.

 When and how should you use the Google Disavow Tool?